Cyrodwd/ElsTheDog-WaterBooster/README.md

 # Els The Fox: Magma Booster.

 Avoid the sky anomalies and keep flying.
-Use the perk jars to gain advantages (obviously) on your journey.
+Use the advantage flasks to gain advantages (obviously) on your journey.

 ## Controls